calebohi/urban-feature-extraction-aerial-imagery/README.md

 An oblique (angled) aerial image of the Falomo Bridge area in Lagos was used as the primary dataset for this project.
 The image was sourced from iStockphoto and selected based on its spatial coverage, visual clarity, and representation of key urban features including roads, vegetation, and water bodies.

-Due to its oblique perspective, the image required geometric correction through georeferencing to align it with real-world coordinates before further analysis could be performed.

 ### 📐 Georeferencing

 #### 1. Georeferencer Setup